This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 These aren’t your average lemon bars!
 With a silky filling that is thickened before baking and a towering cloud of sweet billowy marshmallow meringue on top, these Lemon Meringue Pie Bars are a lemon lover’s dream come true!

-a close-up shot of a sliced lemon meringue pie bar
+A close-up shot of a sliced lemon meringue pie bar.

 I love a good lemon dessert with plenty of tart, mouth-puckering flavor!
 For more show-stopping citrus delights, be sure to try our Luscious Lemon Layer Cake, Fresh Lemon Ice Cream, or Lemon Macarons!